 Las Vegas Odds for the Pegasus World Cup

-Pegasus World Cup History and Winners
+Pegasus World Cup Quick Facts

 The Pegasus World Cup is one of the newest traditions in horse racing.
 The race was previously known as the Donn Handicap, but in 2017 its name was changed to the Pegasus and the purse was raised.
 Though owners had to buy in for exorbitant amounts of money to support the purse in its first few years, the purse has still been a rich $3 million offering since 2020, and without the buy-in rule it is open to the best dirt route horses in the country no matter how wealthy their owners are.